nyaruka/goflow/docs/pt-br/md/assets.md

 <h2 class="item_title"><a name="asset:group" href="#asset:group">group</a></h2>

-Is a set of contacts which can be static or dynamic (i.e. based on a query).
+Is a set of contacts which can be added to and removed from manually, or based on a query.

 ```objectivec